 - 44. The necessary safeguards could consist of the following: - a.
-For seconded individuals (either under the secondment model described in paragraphs 23 to 26 or under the variant described in paragraphs 27 to 29), the Staff Regulations, Staff Rules and the Code of Conduct already provide a regime containing strong safeguards against conflicts of interests.
-These provisions will be reviewed and strengthened as necessary after the adoption of a new policy on Ethics and conflicts of interest currently under preparation, which would also be immediately applicable to seconded staff; - b.
+For seconded individuals (either under the secondment model described in paragraphs 25 to 28 or under the variant described in paragraphs 29 to 31), the Staff Regulations, Staff Rules and the Code of Conduct already provide a regime containing strong safeguards against conflicts of interests.
+These provisions will be reviewed and strengthened as necessary after the adoption of a new policy on Ethics and conflicts of interest currently under consideration, which would also be applicable to seconded staff immediately after adoption by the Assembly; - b.
 For individuals who would be on loan to the Agency, the loan agreement between the loaning entity and the Agency would have a specific provision that they would be subject to the authority of the Director-General while performing their functions for the Agency, that they would be subject to the provisions of the Staff Regulations and Staff Rules regulating the conduct of staff members, including the Code of Conduct, and to any new policy on Ethics and conflicts of interest, and that the loan agreement would be terminated by the Agency if the loaned individual violated any of his or her obligations in that regard.
 All this would be reflected in the Memorandum of Understanding that the loaned individual would be required to sign before starting work with the Agency; - c.
-The Agency would ensure that an individual seconded from or loaned by a private sector entity would not work in an area that could possibly result in a financial gain for the seconding or loaning entity or create a conflict of interest between the Agency and the entity concerned; - d.
+The Agency would ensure that an individual loaned by a private sector entity would not work in an area that could possibly result in a financial gain for the loaning entity or create a conflict of interest between the Agency and the entity concerned; - d.
 Contracts signed by individual contractors (consultants, advisers, experts, etc.) already include a provision acknowledging that they have received a copy of the Code of Conduct, that they are bound by it and that their contract will be terminated if they violate any of the applicable provisions.
 The form contract will be amended as necessary after the adoption of a policy on Ethics and conflicts of interest. - 45.
-Provided the above safeguards are in place, the Director-General is of the view that, consistent with Article IV of the Statute which encourages interaction with other governmental and non-governmental organizations in the field of renewable energy and other relevant fields, arrangements leading to secondment, provision of staff funded from voluntary contributions and loan to the Agency of employees of all such governmental and non-governmental organizations should be authorized. - 46.
-It is also the view of the Director-General that secondment, provision of staff funded from voluntary contributions and loan of personnel should be further broadened to include other entities having demonstrated expertise in the field of renewable energy and other relevant fields, including universities, research institutions, as well as not-for-profit and for-profit entities.
-This would provide a healthy input from entities where the most innovative and state of the art approaches may be found.
+In order to facilitate the transition from the strict restrictions on sources of secondment which are currently in place to a wide access to outside sources, the Director-General proposes that the expansion of the sources of secondment as described in paragraphs 25 to 31 of this report should be limited to the public sector and international organizations.